jens4Dev/rpi-audio-receiver/README.md

 A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay, Spotify Connect and UPnP.

+Fork of nicokaiser/rpi-audio-receiver: added script to install upmpdcli & mpd for UPnP-render (I had issues using gmrender with my Sony Xperia's Music App)

 ## Features

 Devices like phones, tablets and computers can play audio via this receiver.